 The following alumni have served or now serve as Connecticut Superior Court Judges:

-Former Assistant United States Attorneys have served in important law enforcement positions, both nationally and in Connecticut.
+Former Assistant U.S. Attorneys have served in important law enforcement positions, both nationally and in Connecticut.
 After leaving office, Thomas J. Spellacy served as an Assistant Attorney General of the United States and Assistant Secretary of the Navy.
 David Margolis currently serves as Principal Associate Deputy Attorney General for the U.S. Department of Justice in Washington, D.C.
 Paul Coffey became Chief of the Organized Crime and Racketeering Section of the U.S. Department of Justice in Washington.
 Leonard Boyle served both as Commissioner of Public Safety in Connecticut and Director of the National Terrorist Screening Center in Washington, and now serves as Connecitcut’s Deputy Chief State’s Attorney.
 Andrew B. Bowman served as Federal Public Defender for Connecticut.
-John A. Connolly serves as State’s Attorney for Waterbury, Connecticut.
+John A. Connolly served as State’s Attorney for Waterbury, Connecticut.
 Arnold Markle, went on to serve for many years as the State's Attorney for New Haven.
-Nora R. Dannehy now serves as Deputy Attorney General for the State of Connecticut.
+Nora R. Dannehy served as Deputy Attorney General for the State of Connecticut.

-After serving as United States Attorney, Stanley A. Twardy, Jr. served as Chief of Staff to former Connecticut Governor Lowell P. Weicker, and Kevin J. O’Connor served as Chief of Staff to the Attorney General, and then as Associate Attorney General of the United States, the third-ranking position within the Department of Justice.
+After serving as U.S. Attorney, Stanley A. Twardy, Jr. served as Chief of Staff to former Connecticut Governor Lowell P. Weicker, and Kevin J. O’Connor served as Chief of Staff to the Attorney General, and then as Associate Attorney General of the United States, the third-ranking position within the Department of Justice.

 There is an active Alumni Association of the United States Attorney’s Office for the District of Connecticut.
-In addition to hosting an annual dinner for all alumni, the Alumni Association is currently compiling a history of the United States Attorney's Office in Connecticut.
+In addition to hosting an annual dinner for all alumni, the Alumni Association is currently compiling a history of the U.S. Attorney’s Office in Connecticut.
 Anyone interested in assisting in this project or joining the Alumni Association is encouraged to contact former United States Attorney Stanley A. Twardy, Jr. at email@example.com.